maria-jon/poseidon/Assets/README.md

 #### If package available:

-"Success!
+Congratulations!
 Your selected package is available.
-Click ‘Continue’ to finalize your reservation."
+Click ‘Continue’ to finalize your reservation.

 #### If package is unavailable

+We are sorry!
-"This package is currently unavailable on your selected dates.
+This package is currently unavailable on your selected dates.
 Try adjusting your search."

 ### Complete your booking